elgarteo/shinyClassifier/README.md

 The classification results of each user are stored in their respective `data_<username>.rds` files.
 You can also download the data in CSV format in the admin console.
-Unclassified entries are marked as `NA`.
+Unclassified entries are marked as `NA` in the data and shown as empty cells in the admin console.
+If you’re hosting this app on your own Shiny Server, make sure Shiny has the permission to write into the directory.

 In addition to the defined questions, a check box is presented in every entry for the users to mark any potentially disputable case.
 Entries marked